supertree-toolkit/stk/doc/tutorial.rst

     safe.
 When you extend or alter the data later, you should begin with this file.

-It is worth noting at this point that polyphyletic taxa, such as sub-species that aren't sister clades in a tree, need some special attention.
+It is worth noting at this point that polyphyletic taxa  need some special attention.
 The STK allows you to *permute* the positions of these taxa and generate a tree with all possible combination of places of the taxa.
 These permuted trees can then be dealt with later.
 However, you must be aware of this when digitising trees.
 To indicate a taxon is polyphyletic append a '%d' on the end of the name where d is an integer.
 For example, Fig. :num:`#img-tut-poly-tree` can be encoded as:

 .. _img-tut-poly-tree: